Nama/SuckControl/README.md

 ![Icon](suckcontrol/html/favicon.ico)
 ## Description
 Automatic control of any fan (*which is supported by your motherboard or graphics card*) depending on any temperature sensor.
 Built on [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
-Check it, to see what is possible with your hardware.
+Check it to see what is possible with your hardware.

 ![Gui of SuckControl](images/gui.jpg)